AdamLucasCoding/RevatureFriendFinder/README.md

 # RevatureFriendFinderBackend
---note-- view raw for easier view.
+--note-- view raw for easier view. \

 We decided to use the Official Joke api as our chose api for this project.
 The api servers to give the user a random joke at every page.
+We also implemented oleksavyshnivsky tablesort plugin api to help sort the tables.

 user stories: